siyanlau/RecommenderSystem/README.md

   - *Cold-start*: using supplementary metadata (tags, genres, etc), build a model that can map observable data to the learned latent factor representation for items.
 To evaluate its accuracy, simulate a cold-start scenario by holding out a subset of items during training (of the recommender model), and compare its performance to a full collaborative filter model.  *Hint:* you may want to use dask for this.
   - *Exploration*: use the learned representation to develop a visualization of the items and users, e.g., using T-SNE or UMAP.
 The visualization should somehow integrate additional information (features, metadata, or genre tags) to illustrate how items are distributed in the learned space.

+Other extension ideas are welcome as well, but please check with the instructional staff before proceeding.

 ## What to turn in